vmars2/mkp/README.md

         mysql> grant all on mkp.* to 'mkp'@'localhost' identified by 'mkp123';

-4. Launch the mkp webservice
+4. Build the application

         mvn install

+5. Launch the mkp webservice (from any ide)

         run the main method with 2 arguments: ```server example.yml```